 Students in the BS program in speech and hearing science study the normal aspects of the communication process.
-Emphasis is placed on the anatomy and physiology of the hearing mechanism; on speech, language and hearing science; and on the human communication system, including normal development of speech and language production and perception.
+Emphasis is placed on the human communication system, including anatomy and physiology of the hearing and speech mechanisms; speech, language and hearing science; and normal development of speech and language production and perception.
 Upper division coursework introduces disorders of speech, language and hearing.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The BS degree in speech and hearing science prepares students to enter graduate programs in communication science, communication disorders, and audiology.
 While the degree provides students with quality academic preparation, it does not guarantee that a student will accrue the requisite clinical hours to apply for licensure as a speech-language pathologist or audiology assistant.
 Since certification and licensure requirements for SLP and audiology assistants vary by profession and from state to state, we recommend that you visit the ASU licensure website to determine if your program meets the requirements of individual state licensures or national certifications, as applicable.
 If you have specific questions, please contact your program director or degree coordinator.

 Earn your BS in Speech and Hearing Science and MS in Auditory and Language Neuroscience quicker through our new 4+1 accelerated program.
 Learn more

 Positions in speech-language pathology and audiology are in high demand, rated as careers with bright outlooks by the U.S. Department of Labor's Occupational Information Network.
 Employment opportunities for program graduates may include positions as:

 - hearing aid or cochlear implant company representatives